By Marcin Wojtyczka

 - Change the engine and gearbox lubrication oil, replacing any filters

-- Darin the freshwater cooling system and refill with a fresh solution of antifreeze
+- Darin the freshwater cooling system and refill it with a fresh solution of antifreeze

 - Flush the raw water system through with fresh water if possible